 Laplace is admitted to the New York Bar and is admitted to practice law before the U.S. District Courts for the Southern and Eastern Districts of New York.
 She is a member of the Association of the Bar of the City of New York and served on the Bar Association's Committee on Copyright and Intellectual Property for several years.

-Daniel Mullkoff is a legal fellow at the New York Civil Liberties Union, where he focuses on police misconduct issues and other civil rights and civil liberties litigation.
+Bobby Hodgson is a Skadden Fellow at the New York Civil Liberties Union, where he focuses on LGBTQ youth issues and other civil rights and civil liberties litigation and advocacy.

 Brooke Menschel is a legal fellow at the New York Civil Liberties Union, where she focuses on civil rights and civil liberties issues, including students' rights, LGBT issues and election-related advocacy.